Go to AAD Home

 2. Medications affect people differently.
 Some people have a greater risk of developing certain side effects.
 For example, a man who’s over 50, has high blood pressure and unhealthy cholesterol levels, and is overweight will have a higher risk for developing a heart problem than a teenager who has eczema and no other medical conditions.

 3. You have a lower risk of developing side effects when you apply medication to your skin.
 When you take a pill, the medication gets inside your body.
 However, when you apply medication to your skin, very little of the medication gets inside your body.
-This means you have less risk of the side effects when you apply the medication to your skin.
+This means you have less risk of side effects when you apply the medication to your skin.

 Dermatologists weight the risks and benefits carefully